This week’s thrive in five is about the concept of The Cadence Approach™

-The Business Athlete idea is that if we did more of that and we were able to plan and pace for the ups and downs, the peaks and troughs of life, that we would be healthier, happier, and more energised.
+The Cadence Approach™ idea is that if we did more of that and we were able to plan and pace for the ups and downs, the peaks and troughs of life, that we would be healthier, happier, and more energised.
 We definitely wouldn’t be burning out as much.

 So my observation is that most of us expect to be at peak performance all year round, and it simply isn’t sustainable.
-So that’s the idea of the business athlete.
+So that’s the idea of The Cadence Approach™.

 Questions to consider

 My question to you is what are your Wimbledon’s?
 What are your big events coming up?
 What do you know is in the diary, that’s going to be draining or demand a lot of your time and attention and how can you get ready for that?
 So that’s what I’ll leave you with.

 Stay tuned for next week when we will talk about the importance of recovery, all the best for now.

 If you’re interested in finding out what your health IQ is, take the Health IQ test to find out, and get a free personalised 39-page report built around our six signals, which are sleep, mental health, energy, body composition, digestion, and fitness.